 In February 2023, several former colleagues of the University president told The Daily that a 2011 internal review of Tessier-Lavigne’s Alzheimer’s research had uncovered “falsified lab data” and that Tessier-Lavigne had opposed the review’s findings becoming public.
 The research had been seen as a promising target for Alzheimer’s treatment.
 Tessier-Lavigne denies this allegation.

-Theo Baker is the Vol. 263 Investigations Editor.
+Theo Baker is the Vol. 263 Spotlight Investigations Editor.
+A frosh from Washington, D.C., he is the youngest ever recipient of a George Polk Award.
 Contact tbaker 'at' stanforddaily.com.
 Find him on Twitter @tab_delete.Kate Selig served as the Vol. 260 editor in chief.
 Contact her at kselig 'at' stanforddaily.com.